rafguns/gefura/README.md

 brokerage is a small Python module that implements brokerage measures, i.e. indicators that characterize to what extent a node forms a 'bridge' between groups in a network.

 These measures are adaptations of [betweenness centrality](http://en.wikipedia.org/wiki/Betweenness_centrality) where only shortest paths between nodes from different groups are taken into account.
-They were previously known as 'Q-measures'.
-Because that term is overloaded (e.g., Q modularity), we now simply refer to them as brokerage measures.
+The brokerage measures are also known as 'Q-measures' (ot to be mistaken with e.g. modularity Q).

-For the moment, this module only implements global brokerage.
-Local and external brokerage may be added later on.
+This module implements global and local brokerage.
+Both directed and undirected, as well as weighted and unweighted networks are supported.

 Definition